kapooramanpreet/Technical-Interview-Exercises/instructions_for_interviewer.md

 # Hire Thy Gator Technical Interview Exercises

-## Instructions for Interviewer
+## Instructions for Interviewer [When you interviewed a candidate]

 In this exercise, you will be pairing up with a `[self-selected/random]` student and each of you will interview the other on a technical interview question.
 Technical interviews act as gatekeepers to joining computing jobs and the goal of this assignment is to experience a technical interview in a low-stakes environment.
 If you are not familiar with a technical interview, here is an example: https://www.youtube.com/watch?v=XKu_SEDAykw

 ### As an Interviewer,